Post Summary: The Website Catching Up Is What Makes It Real

 And here’s the part that surprises people: the rebrand didn’t stop at the website.
 Once the site reflected who they’d become, they dove into the business more.
 They showed up early.
 They were more engaged in their own business because of that exercise.
 Then they started to change their swag.
 Then they got a new sign outside.
 Everything sort of emanated from that website change because they could finally see it.
 It was visual.
 It was real.

-That’s what happens when a website no longer matches your business and you do something about it — no panic about what happens if you need to walk away from your current setup, no six-week wait for someone to return your email.
+That’s what happens when a website no longer matches your business and you do something about it, no panic about what happens if you need to walk away from your current setup, no waiting weeks on a reply.
 Just a redesign that unlocks the next version of the business itself.

 When a client says their business is changing, what they usually mean is that they’ve grown past how they’ve been presenting themselves.
 They might be adding ecommerce to their subscription website or it might be something much less dramatic.
 The foundation is the same.
 But how they look and how they sound?
 That’s where everything moves.